HackBulgaria/NodeJS-1/week0/1-ini-parsing/README.markdown

 ```

 ### Gotchas
+ * There can be multiple blank lines all over the file for readability purposes, they should just be ignored when parsing it.
-Spaces around equal signs and trailing spaces should be ok, although it's a good idea to warn that other parsers might not be as benevolent as ours.
+ * Spaces around equal signs and trailing spaces should be ok, although it's a good idea to warn that other parsers might not be as benevolent as ours.
+ * Lines starting with a semicolon(`;`) are comments, and should be ignored when parsing.

 ### Local files are boring
-If we give our script an HTTP(S) URL instead of filename we should fetch what's on that URL assuming it's a valid ini file.
+If we give our script an HTTP(S) URL instead of a filename it should fetch what's on that URL assuming it's a valid ini file.
+The name of the produced file should be the last part of the path of the URL.
+If the URL ends with `.ini` it should be replaced by `.json`, otherwise `.json` should just be appended to it.

+So calling `node our_script.js https://raw.githubusercontent.com/HackBulgaria/NodeJS-1/master/week0/1-ini-parsing/config.ini` should create `config.json`